Search element - Quick search bar

 Can I donate breastmilk?

-Your milk supply needs to be well established, and you’ll need to follow their guidelines for expressing, freezing, and transporting milk.
+You can donate if you meet your chosen milk bank’s requirements.
+Your milk supply needs to be well established, and you’ll need to follow specific guidelines for expressing, freezing, and transporting milk.

 Private milk sharing

 ABA doesn’t facilitate private milk sharing but provides links to organisations that do.
-ABA does not endorse these groups or their practices.
+We provide these links for your convenience and this does not mean ABA endorses these groups or their practices.

 ABA supports your decisions

-ABA is committed to supporting you to breastfeed your baby, and to provide information to enable this.
-With the right information and support, almost all mums can produce enough breastmilk for their babies.
+ABA is committed to supporting you to breastfeed your baby, and aims to provide information to enable this.
+If breastfeeding isn’t possible for you, we support you to make informed choices about other available options.